 First off, get a feel for how pronunciation works in English.
 The video tutorials here should help.
 Once you understand that, start working on Arabic.
 For self study, I’m going to recommend Whitewick and Gaafar’s Mastering Arabic series.
 It’s cheap, gets wonderful reviews, comes with CDs and it does just what I’d want a textbook to do – it starts with the alphabet and the sounds and builds from there.
 The first two volumes should take you all the way through intermediate level:

-There’s another extremely cheap and ridiculously well reviewed book about the Arabic alphabet that many learners have found really helpful – Awde and Samano’s The Arabic Alphabet.
-Given the difficulty of the language, especially due to its alphabet, I think it’s worth the extra ~$6.
+There’s a ridiculously well-reviewed book about the Arabic alphabet that many learners have found really helpful – Awde and Samano’s The Arabic Alphabet.
+Given the difficulty of the language, especially due to its alphabet, I think it’s worth the extra ~$10.
 If you want to jump to free internet resources, check out Wikipedia’s Arabic Phonology page and Arabic Online’s alphabet guide.
-Once you get the theory, you’ll need some recordings.
-There are some decent pronunciation tutorials on Youtube.

 Your base vocabulary

 I’ve made a base vocabulary list of 625 words to start you off!
 As I talk about in that article, I find it easiest to translate those words using the short dictionaries at the end of a Lonely Planet Phrasebook; they’re cheap, short and give you good, standard translations for your words (just ignore the ridiculous pronunciation guides).
 Later, when you’re ready for sentences, you can go back to your phrasebook and grab some.
 After that, try some of these resources: